David2do/FortuneTeller/README.md

 Importantly, ensure to check out the exciting projects I am and will be working on, especially in the area of Computer Vision and Image Processing.

+## Credits
+Thanks to the Community Based Development Partners (CBDP) for the coding program that opened this world to me.
+I will forever be indebted to them.
+Do well to check them out at [CBDPartners.org](https://www.cbdpartners.org).
+Make donation to the amazing work those guys are doing.
+Thanks!

 **Enjoy FortuneTeller!**